☞ Hi, I’m Joshua S Lundquist.

 I’m constantly investigating new mediums and new approaches.

 My multipotentialite nature makes it easy for me to jump from one thing to another and become familiar with it.
 I’m like a plate spinner with different skills & interests going all the time, slowly improving in each area.
-Right now, the things that interests me the most include:

 Creating content in various media that communicates a real, meaningful message.